 In this installment of the FiveThirtyEight Politics podcast, the crew recaps the final presidential debate and considers what the rest of the 2020 campaign will look like.

 The final debate showed candidates far apart on issues like health care, climate change and criminal justice.
-Trump tried to focus on alleged corruption, but the pandemic remains 2020's central issue.

 President Trump and Democratic nominee Joe Biden made their final arguments to voters on Thursday night at their second and final presidential debate, squaring off in Nashville, Tennessee, less than two weeks before the election.